When it comes to offshore banking, one of the most common questions we get asked is “how can I open an offshore personal bank account online?”

-With the above challenges in mind, you might be wondering why anyone would bother to open an offshore personal bank account online.
-Well, if you know where to apply, which banks are best suited to your client profile, and know which bankers to contact, account opening can be quick and painless.
+With the above challenges in mind, you might be wondering why anyone would bother to open a bank account offshore remotely.
+Well, if you know where to apply, which banks are best suited to your client profile, and know which bankers to contact, offshore account opening can be quick and painless.

-In fact, opening an offshore account online can save you thousands of dollars in travel and accommodation costs, and doesn’t require you to take time off work.
+In fact, remote offshore banking can save you thousands of dollars in travel and accommodation costs, and doesn’t require you to take time off work.

-Now, let’s look at what options are available to open an offshore personal bank account online so you can get started.
+Now, let’s look at what options are available for remote offshore banking so you can get started.

 The specific process to open an offshore personal bank account online varies depending on the bank you decide to apply with.
 But in most cases, you can have a few options when opening online.
 We list these for you below.

 Options to Open an Offshore Personal Bank Account Online: